karimabedrabbo/CollegePolygonalBoundaries/README.md

 I then transformed the polygons into s2 cells with s2geometry by google.

-At this point I thought I would need s2 cells because I thought I would be using a NoSQL (DynamoDB) database with the s2 cell (level 16) as the database index, and reverse timestamp as secondary index.
+At this point I thought I would need s2 cells because I thought I would be using a NoSQL (DynamoDB) database with the s2 cell (level 16) as the database index, and reverse timezone as secondary index.

 I didn't discover this whole time that Elasticsearch provides much better geo-querying for both polygons and coordinates than what I had spent my time creating from scratch.
 However, now that I had polygons I might as well use them in Elasticsearch.